+44 (0)7491 751 427

 Final Thoughts

-A good rule of thumb: If an incident could happen, make sure you have the training and equipment to handle it.
+When considering your needs, the main focus should be on the guidance If an incident could happen, make sure you have the training and equipment to handle it.
 Every workplace is different.
 As a business owner, it's your responsibility to ensure your staff are safe and your provisions are legally compliant.